Fieldwire/fieldwire_api_docs/source/includes/_users.md

 Content-Type: application/json
 ```

-This endpoint updates a specific user.
+This endpoint removes a user from the project.

 ### HTTP Request